ib619/VICI_SYNTH/README.md

 ### 2. Sine, Triangle, Square, CML Waveforms
 ### 3. Delay with Adjustable Period
 ### 4. Tremolo with Joystick Control

 ### 5. Octave Selection
 ### 6. Keyboard Auto-Detect

 ## User Interface
+## system architecture decisions

+Asynchronus vs Synchronus. more flexible and robust system. queue is better since
+A queue is a FIFO buffer for passing information between tasks The buffer allows a mismatch in processing rates between writing task and reading task A queue can be used to give a task more time and lower worst-case utilisation Queue allows critical instant analysis to consider average, not peak initiation interval Can also lower task priority even if initiations are not bursty

 ```mermaid
   graph TD;